onefrankguy/frankmitchell.org/posts/smoothly-scrolling-a-vertical-shooter-with-javascript.md

       overflow: hidden;
     }

-Setting the `overflow: hidden` property means we can size our canvas larger than our viewport and draw hidden sprites on the non-visible areas.
+Setting the overflow property to "hidden" means we can size our canvas larger than our viewport and draw sprites on the non-visible areas.
 We'll use this to stage sprites before they're needed and smoothly scroll them in an out of view.

     .canvas {